kirandash/Python/django_101_pets/readme.md

 7. Install sqlitebrowser.
 Launch.
 8. open database ---> select: db.sqlite3 file from our project.
 9. Tables: adoptions_pet, adoptions_vaccine, adoptions_pet_vaccinations (For Many To Many vaccinations field) + default django tables.
 Expanding each table, we can see all the fields we added to our db.

+### 2.6 Import CSV data
+1. Copy csv file to manage.py folder level
+2. Copy management folder to adoptions folder.
+Contains commands to import csv file to db
+3. Go to manage.py level.
+Run command: `python3 manage.py load_pet_data` (it will run the command load_pet_data.py and import csv into db)
+4. Go to sqlitebrowser tool.
+Select adoptions_pet table and click on browse data to see the imported data
+5. All these data is stored in db.sqlite3 file.
+So in case anytime there is an import error, we can always ask for db.sqlite3 file from a team member.